-All grant records must be retained for three years from the end of the state and/or federal award period.
-Check your contract or contact your Program Analyst for your award end date.
-If the Grantee's source documentation records are retained in a database system, it must cover the entire grant cycle and be retrievable.
-If an audit, investigation, review, litigation, or any other action occurs during the Grantee's three-year retention period, the Grantee shall retain the records until the resolution of such process, or until the end of the three-year period, whichever is longer.
+All grant records must be retained for a minimum of three years after closeout of the BSCC state or federal grant program.
+Check your Grant Agreement or contact your Program Analyst for your closeout end date.
+If the Grantee's source documentation records are retained in an e-system, those records must be retrievable during the entire grant cycle and during the three years following closeout.
+If an audit, investigation, review, litigation, or any other action occurs during the Grantee's record retention period, the Grantee shall retain the records until the resolution of such process, or until the end of the record retention period, whichever is longer.